demorgan104/dat/README.md

         dat test
     `

-    This test is for both testing that the package can be used by other packages and in the future to execute the unit tests.
+    This test is for both testing that the package can be used by other packages and executing the unit tests.

 - Check the documentation: